On Geometric Structure of Point Particles: Abelian Plasma Analogy for an Abstract Form of Spatial Transformation

-The wavenumber transformation of the massive photon is coupled with coordinate of the propagation direction, to generate phase transformation of $\Psi$ between the region~I and II.
-This feature provides heuristic analogy to the transformation between internal space of particle and ${\bf R}^{3}$ real space from which observer looks into it.
-The transformation should be related to the generation of wavefunction of the particle, which coincides with potential expansion into ${\bf R}^{3}$.
-We here consider a generic form of static, three-dimensional isotropic potential, $V(\xi^{\prime})$, centered at coordinate origin $\left(X,Y,Z \right)=\left(0,0,0\right)$ in the flat ${\bf R}^{3}$.
-Here, as a definition of the dimensionless variable, given is $\xi^{\prime}=\bar{\mu}|{\bf R}|=\bar{\mu}R\in(0,+\infty)$.
+The wavenumber transformation of the massive photon is coupled with coordinate of the propagation direction, to generate phase transformation of $\Phi$ between the region~I and II.
+This feature provides a useful analogy for the transformation between the concerned internal space and the ${\bf R}^{3}$ real-space from which observer looks into the internal one.
+The spatial transformation should be related to the generation of wavefunction of particle, which coincides with potential development in the ${\bf R}^{3}$.
+As seen later, it does {\em not} mean that the transformation (compared to the scalar form) by itself constitutes geometrical main body.
+Anyway, let us consider a generic form of three-dimensional isotropic potential $V(\xi^{\prime})$, and suppose that it is centered at coordinate origin $O: (X,Y,Z)=(0,0,0)$ in the flat (locally Euclidean) ${\bf R}^{3}$, where the dimensionless, positive real argument is defined as $\xi^{\prime}=\bar{\mu}\|{\bf R}\|=\bar{\mu}R\notin\{0,+\infty\}$.
 For an equipotential surface of $R=\sqrt{X^{2}+Y^{2}+Z^{2}}=\xi^{\prime}/\bar{\mu}$, a circle having the dimensional radius $R$ can be put on the equatorial plane $Z=0$.
-This locus is described by the blowup: \numparts
+This locus is described by the simple blowup: